Does cocaine cause sexual side effects? Some people use cocaine with sex to enhance the pleasure, but long-term use can cause permanent damage.

 A healthy erection depends on the ability of the penile blood vessels to relax.
 During an erection, the soft tissue of the penis fills with blood.
 Cocaine prevents this relaxation by tightening and constricting the blood vessels.

 In addition to decreasing blood flow to the penis, cocaine also blunts the brain’s ability to respond to sexual stimulation.
 Prolonged high levels of dopamine will cause neurons to become less sensitive to sexual stimulation.
 Therefore, sexual stimulation while sober will not cause the same levels of arousal as it used to before cocaine use began.

-Can the Sexual Side Effects Be Reversed?
+Can the Sexual Side Effects of Cocaine Be Reversed?